Listen for murmurs of Cajun French spoken on street corners and the ubiquitous sound of zydeco music wafting from bars and restaurants.

 Consisting of a gravy-covered meat and starch, a pair of vegetable sides and a simple piece of bread served on a single plate, the plate lunch has long been a low-key local staple.

 Where to try it: The hole-in-the-wall atmosphere at Acadian Superette is the perfect setting for a homemade plate lunch.
-Glenda’s Creole Kitchen serves a different combination every day, cooked up by Glenda herself.
+In nearby Breaux Bridge, Glenda’s Creole Kitchen serves a different combination every day, cooked up by Glenda herself.
 Arrive early to beat the crowd at popular Laura’s Two.
-Antlers Restaurant & Bar has been serving hearty lunches in downtown Lafayette since 1921.

 Satisfying cravings with plate lunch dishes inspired by Cajun, Creole and Southern flavors